stacks-network/stacks-core/README.md

 - nameLen (1 byte)
 - name (up to 16 bytes)

-Name ownership is transferred to the recipient of the first output.
-Name admin rights are given to the recipient of the second output.
+In a name transfer, name ownership is transferred to the recipient of the first non-OP_RETURN output, while name admin rights are given to the recipient of the second non-OP_RETURN output.

 ### Misc.